TobiasSunderdiek/my-udacity-machine-learning-devops-engineer-solutions/README.md

 # My github project

-If not viewing this on github, find
+If not viewing this on github, please find

 - my project 2 solution here: https://github.com/TobiasSunderdiek/my-solution-for-udacity-build-ml-pipeline-for-short-term-rental-prices